measurement-kit/measurement-kit/doc/api/c++/http/client.md

 Beware that, in case of early error, the callback MAY be called immediately by the `request()` method.

+# BUGS

+In the current implementation, the parser throws an exception that is not catched if there is a parse error.
+Ideally that exception has to be properly routed, but the parser code is messy and I think the best thing to do is to rewrite the parser.
+This is to be fixed in a successive point release, as the objective of this first release was to have a good API.

 # HISTORY

 The `Response` class appeared in MeasurementKit 1.0.0.